torproject/torspec/proposals/316-flashflow.md

 The payload of MEAS_PARAMS cells [XXX more may need to be added]:

 ```
-- version       [1 byte]
-- meas_duration  [1 byte]
+- meas_duration [2 bytes] [1, 600]
-- num_measurers [1 byte]
+- num_measurers [1 byte] [1, 10]
 - measurer_info [num_measurers times]
-  - ipv4_addr   [4 bytes]
-  - num_conns   [2 bytes]
 ```

+meas_duration
-version dictates how this MEAS_PARAMS cell shall be parsed. meas_duration is the duration, in seconds, that the actual measurement will last. num_measurers is how many measurer_info structs follow.
-For each measurer, the ipv4_addr it will use when connecting to the target is provided, as is num_conns, the number of TCP connections that measurer will open with the target.
+is the duration, in seconds, that the actual measurement will last. num_measurers is how many link_specifier structs follow containing information on the measurers that the relay should expect.
 Future versions of FlashFlow and MEAS_PARAMS will use TLS certificates instead of IP addresses.
+[XXX probably need diff layout to allow upgrade to TLS certs instead of link_specifier structs. probably using ext-type-length-value like teor suggests]
+[XXX want to specify number of conns to expect from each measurer here?]

 MEAS_PARAMS_OK has no payload: it's just padding bytes to make the cell PAYLOAD_LEN (509) bytes long.